scmlearningcentre/maven/README.md

-This is a sample project for CI demo by Subhan
+This is a sample project for CI demo by Kp
-: MARCH 09 :
+: JULY 26 :